 For a time, Randall and I were both torn by competing impulses, and struggled to find a fitting path.
 We were surrounded by toxic yet perversely appealing role models, and both of us were sorely tempted by the siren song of the lowdown life.
 A little-appreciated fact about males is that for a time in their development they are highly vulnerable.
 Subject a young man to the right wrong example at a critical moment, and he becomes bent, maybe forever.
 A boy comes to realize that if he is to become a man, he must make a choice.
 If the bright side of masculinity is industriousness, loyalty, and responsibility, then the dark side is criminality, recklessness, and dissipation.
 It can go either way.
 Randall and I both started down the darker path, he perhaps making it a little farther than I, before eventually turning around.

 Little things pushed us both back toward the light.
 One day, we were hanging out at Gillis Park, at that time a rather dodgy place, a favorite gathering spot for the criminal underbelly of South Austin.
 One of the regulars, a loudmouth punk named Joe, started talking about his latest venture.
 Joe was a half Mexican, half white guy deep into the Chicano Power scene.
 I had never liked him very much.
 He constantly spouted La Raza nonsense, and seemed squirrelly and dangerous in equal measure, the sort of person who would–literally–knife you in the back to get your stuff.
 But Randall seemed to appreciate his entrepreneurial spirit and tolerated him well enough.
-Anyway, Joe had figured out that there was money to be made providing dogs and cats to medical research labs, and so had started going around to people’s back yards and stealing their dogs and selling them.
+Anyway, Joe had figured out that there was money to be made providing dogs and cats to medical research labs, and so had started going around to people’s back yards and stealing their dogs and selling them to said labs.
 He bragged about how good he was at it.
 As he was telling this story a wave of revulsion swept over me, I said something like “Dude that’s completely sick,” and turned to leave.
-As I was leaving I heard Randall tell Joe in a voice serious as a myocardial infarction that if he ever caught him stealing somebody’s dog he would gut him like a fish.
-That was the last time either of us hung out at Gillis Park.
+As I was leaving I heard Randall tell Joe, in a voice serious as a myocardial infarction, that if he ever caught him stealing somebody’s dog he would gut him like a fish.
+It wasn’t long after that we both quit hanging out at Gillis Park for good.

 Around this time Randall began living with a woman, a nurse named Diane.
 Randall became a devoted helpmate and seemed content.
 In due course Diane turned up pregnant.
 A month or so after the baby’s birth I saw him for the first time.
 Randall and Diane were both medium-dark Blacks, with features typical of that group.
-But somehow, this child had skin no darker than a manilla folder, abundant curly–not kinky–hair, and a sharp almost Romanesque nose.
+But somehow, this child had skin no darker than a manilla folder, abundant curly–not kinky–hair, and a prominent, not flattish, nose.
 Although I easily saw his resemblance to Diane, I could not detect even the faintest trace of Randall in this child.

 Eventually, Randall and Diane separated.
 They worked out an informal joint-custody arrangement.
 Randall got a good job as a mechanic, bought a house, and became a doting weekend dad.
 Life went on.

 As time went by, Randall and I drifted apart.
 Randall climbed the ladder at his job, headed for management, and I ended up going to college, and, after graduation, going into publishing.
 Randall eventually assumed full custody of his son, by this time a tall skinny pre-adolescent with a striking resemblance to the young Desi Arnaz.
-It had to have been painfully apparent by this time that Randall was not the father, but it didn’t seem to matter.
-Randall was firmly, lovingly paternal, a good and devoted dad working diligently to keep his boy on the right side.
+It had to have been painfully apparent by this time that Randall could not possibly be the biological father, but it didn’t seem to matter.
+Randall was firmly, lovingly paternal, a good and devoted dad, diligent in keeping his boy on the right side.

 I last saw Randall more than twenty years ago but I think about him often.
 I suspect that he thinks often of me as well.
 I have driven by his house two or three times, hoping to catch him outside.
 For a while I entertained the idea of just showing up on his doorstep, but somehow never got around to making it happen.
 His phone number is no longer published.
 Every now and again I’ll run into someone we both knew, and will get a second-or third-hand, out of date, account of whatever he was up to.